-Administrative law concerns matters that involve public institutions where a decision has been made by them against an individual or a group or people that has suffered by that decision but not so by way of criminal consequences.
+Administrative law concerns matters that involve public institutions where a decision has been made by them against an individual or a group that has suffered by that decision but not so by way of criminal consequences.

 There may be a revocation of a license or privilege of some sort.
 An individual may have been suspended or expelled from an educational institution.
 Others matters may include an application that got denied without proper justification.